SaravanaPriyanD/cicd-kube-docker/README.md

 ## Prerequisites
-- JDK 1.8 or later - Super Sara
+- JDK 1.8 or later - Super Saravana
 - Maven 3 or later
 - MySQL 5.6 or later